scorelabio/lambda-packages/README.md

 #}
 ```

+## Compiling libraries

+`pip install --use-wheel --no-binary :all: --target .
+SOME_LIBRARY`

+`tar -cvzf python2.7-SOME_LIBRARY-VERSION.tar.gz LIBRARY_FOLDERS`

+Commit the `.tar.gz` file to the repo.

 ## Contributing

 To add support for more packages, send a pull request containing a gzipped tarball of the package (built on Amazon Linux and tested on AWS Lambda) in the appropriate directory, an updated manifest, and deterministic build instructions for creating the archive.